 The Company recognizes a liability for unearned premium revenue at the inception of a financial guaranty insurance contract equal to the present value of the premiums due or expected to be collected over the period of the contract.
 If the premium is a single amount received at the inception of the contract (i.e. an upfront premium), then the Company records the unearned premium revenue as the amount received.
-Where premiums are received in installments over the term of the contract then the Company records the unearned premium revenue as the amount received to be collected over the contract period, using a risk free discount rate.
+Where premiums are received in installments over the term of the contract then the Company records the unearned premium revenue and a receivable for future premiums as the present value of premiums expected to be collected over the contract period, using a risk free discount rate.
 The period of a financial guaranty insurance contract is the expected period of risk, which generally equates to the contract period.
 However, in some instances, the expected period of risk is significantly shorter than the full contract period due to expected prepayments.
 The expected period of a contract is only used to determine the present value of unearned premium revenue and receivable for future premiums where (i) the financial guaranty contract insures a homogeneous pool of assets that are contractually prepayable, (ii) prepayments are probable and (iii) the amount and timing of prepayments are reasonably estimable.
 The Company records the accretion of the discount on installment premiums receivable as premium revenue and discloses the amount recognized in Note 6 - Financial guaranty contracts accounted for as reinsurance.